ObliviousAI/FastAPI-Enclave-Services/README.md

 ## Contributing & Code Structure: 🧑‍💻

 This repo was designed to be built upon, allowing great developers like you to help others get on board the OBLV enclave train.
-We highly encourage contributions on pull request.
+We highly encourage contributions via pull requests.

 <a name="disclaimer"/>

 ## Disclaimer: ⚠️

-This is code is in Beta, please treat it as such.
+This code is in Beta; please treat it as such.